chkwon/PyTSP.jl/README.md

 ## License

 MIT License only applies to PyTSP.jl.
 The Python parts, PyConcorde and elkai, come in difference licenses.
-The underlying solvers, thee Conrcorde TSP Solver and LKH, require special licenses for commercial usage.
+The underlying solvers, the Conrcorde TSP Solver and LKH, require special licenses for commercial usage.
 Please check their websites.

 ## Installation